EN-CodeBase/Projection-with-Canvas/README.md

 # Projection-with-Canvas
-This is code from a beautiful tutorial by Tsoding on YT. i learned a thingy here &amp; that is 3D -> 2D Projection!  :)
+This is code from a beautiful tutorial by Tsoding on YT.
+I learned a thingy here &amp; that is 3D -> 2D Projection!  :)

 # To Project